jrdeslippe/perfportsite/docs/perfport/summary/index.md

 significantly, there is a signficant reduction in performance.
 In addition, optimal performance is typically achieved when the threads in the warp are operating on contiguous data.

 How do you use these different types of parallelism in order to enable portable programming?
-We identify three particular approaches, each with advantages and disadvantages.
-It is important when beginning to develop a performance portability strategy to consider which of these approaches best maps to your application.
+We identify three particular strategies, each with advantages and disadvantages.
+It is important when beginning to develop a performance portability plan to consider which of these strategies best maps to your application.

-#### Approach 1
+#### Strategy 1

-The first approach to performance portability is to equate all SIMT threads on a GPU with SMT threads on CPU or a KNL.
+The first strategy to performance portability is to equate all SIMT threads on a GPU with SMT threads on CPU or a KNL.
 This has the advantage of allowing the programmer to fully express the SIMT parallelism, but it does lead to a couple of challenges:

 1. SMT threads typically operate on independent regions of data (e.g. the programmer typically breaks an array into the biggest contiguous chunks possible